 iii) How much power does an air fryer use compared to an oven?

-Air fryers are small electrical appliances that consume less energy than full-sized ovens.
-Additionally, a large air fryer uses about 2000 watts of electricity, and a convection oven uses about twice what an air fryer uses.
+Air fryers are tiny electrical appliances that use less energy than traditional ovens.
+In addition, a big air fryer consumes around 2000 watts of power, whereas a convection oven consumes approximately twice that much.

 iv) Is it worth getting an air fryer?